e-dant/watcher/README.md

 ## Usage

-### Important Files
+### Project Content

-- `include/watcher/watcher.hpp`:
+The important pieces are the (header-only) library and the (optional) CLI program.

-    Public interface.
+- Library: `include/watcher/watcher.hpp`.
 Include this to use *Watcher* in your project.
-- `src/watcher/main.cpp`:
+- Program: `src/watcher/main.cpp`.
+Build this to use *Watcher* from the command line.

-    Build this to use *Watcher* as a CLI program.
+A directory tree is [in the notes below](https://github.com/e-dant/watcher/tree/release#directory-tree).

 ### The Library